linomp/todo-manager-api/README.md

 To run the tests:
 - launch the server with `npm start`
-- import the files in the directory `tests` into Postman desktop
+- import the files from the directory `tests` into Postman desktop
 - run the collection from the Postman UI; all tests should execute and pass

 ## Testing on Swagger UI